 - 1. Purpose: The purpose of this chapter is to provide guidance on how to conduct a sensing session. - 2.
-Discussion: Sensing sessions are group interviews that can serve as an excellent source of information.
-The objective of a sensing session is to provide IGs with the perceptions and opinions of the group's members (Soldiers, Civilians, Family members, and so on).
+Discussion: Sensing sessions are, by definition, group interviews that can serve as an excellent source of information.
+The purpose of a sensing session is to gather information from multiple individuals simultaneously with the ultimate objective of providing IGs with the perceptions and opinions of the group's members (Soldiers, Civilians, Family members, and so on).
 If conducted properly, the group that the team is sensing will feel comfortable and share some critical opinions and observations about a certain topic.